NehaMadnani/NehaMadnani/README.md

-## Hi there 👋 I'm Neha
+## Hello there 👋 I'm Neha

 ⚡ I'm a Master's student at Carnegie Mellon University

-🔭 I’m currently working on building a Testing tool for AI Voice Agents - [NotHotDog](nothotdog.dev)
+🔭 I’m currently working on building a Testing tool for AI Voice Agents - [NotHotDog](https://github.com/vedhsaka/Nothotdog)

 👯 I’m looking to collaborate on my projects